If you’re reading this, it might be because you’ve received an offer as part of your employer’s Employee Stock Option Plan (ESOP). Congrats!

 In order to turn your options into stocks, you'll eventually need to 'exercise your options'.
 No, this doesn't mean they need to hit the gym.
 We've summarised the answers to the questions we hear most often for you here!

-Exercise refers to the process of converting a Vested Option into an ordinary stock.
+Refers to the process of converting a Vested Option into an ordinary stock.
 An Option can be Exercised when the Option has Vested, and the Exercise Price is paid.

 Exercise Period refers to the period in which an employee can Exercise Options.
 Often, an employee won’t Exercise Options straight after Vesting, and will wait to Exercise them later on (for example, at an exit).